What a Patterdale Terrier might look like!

 This is a Big subject so be sure to scroll all the way down the page.
 It's amazing!

 Always remember, a particular color or "look" is-not what makes a Patterdale Terrier.

 The show-dog crowd only likes black or

-chocolate colored dogs.
-That's nonsense because they all know it's the breeding [pedigree] and the performance that prove what they are.
+chocolate colored dogs even though they know it's the breeding [pedigree] and the performance that prove what they are.
 If "Game-Getter" performance had a color-code...

 whatever that color was would be our favorite and we'd breed for it!

 When dogs are bred for performance (instead of looks) you'll eventually see all the colors and patterns in their genes.
-While black and chocolate are the best known colors associated with these dogs there are other less-popular colors and patterns seen with some regularity, (see the photos below.)
+While black and chocolate are the best known colors associated with Patterdale Terriers there are other colors and patterns seen with some regularity, (see the photos below.)